-What is it?
+What it is

-Why use it?
+Why use it

 Counselling allows you to identify, understand and express your emotions, motivations, life choices and behaviours in a safe, objective and confidential environment.
 It can help with self-esteem, communication and relationships.

-What to expect?
+What to expect

 Consultations are usually face to face, but if you live in a remote area or require crisis counselling, you may be able to talk with a counsellor over the phone or online.

 There is long-established evidence of the benefits of counselling.
 However, it is important that you find a suitably qualified counsellor you feel comfortable talking with.
-Ask your general practitioner (GP) for a referral.

 Cognitive behaviour therapy